simontianx/OnChainRNG/README.md

 # OnChainRNG
-This repo contains on-chain discrete random number generators for Bernoulli Distribution, Geometric Distribution, Binomial Distribution, Negative Binomial Distribution and even [Gaussian Distribution](https://github.com/simontianx/OnChainRNG/tree/main/GaussianRNG).
+This repo aims to create a set of on-chain discrete random number generators possibly for a few well studied ones including Bernoulli Distribution, Geometric Distribution, Binomial Distribution, Negative Binomial Distribution.
+[Gaussian Distribution](https://github.com/simontianx/OnChainRNG/tree/main/GaussianRNG), supposedly a continuous distribution, can be approximated and thus is included as well.

-Smart contracts, technical details and numerical tests are given for each distribution in its own folder.